Campolongo (Pontevedra)

 Campolongo is a neighbourhood in the city of Pontevedra (Spain).
 It has a residential, administrative, educational and commercial function.

 Location

 The Campolongo neighbourhood is located in the south and southwest of the city of Pontevedra.
-It is bounded to the north by Augusto García Sanchez Avenue and the Gafos River, to the south by the PO-10, to the east by Alcalde Hevia stret and to the west by Rosalía de Castro street.
+It is bounded to the north by Augusto García Sanchez Avenue and the Gafos River, to the south by the PO-10, to the east by Alcalde Hevia street and to the west by Rosalía de Castro street.
 The northern part of the neighbourhood has many green areas and is currently in the city centre.
 The Gafos River runs through the neighbourhood.

 History

 Until the 1950s, the Pazo de Campolongo, located in Iglesias Vilarelle Street, was surrounded by large fields, which gave the neighbourhood its name (Campolongo = Long Field).
 Then in the 1960s Francisco Franco ordered it to be transferred stone by stone to the Casa de Campo (Madrid).

 In the 1950s, the area was home to the city's railway station, where the Plaza de Galicia is now located, and the railway tracks occupied what is now Augusto García Sánchez Avenue.
 The old station was in use until 3 July 1966.
 At the end of the 1960s, this station was dismantled and relocated to the Gorgullón neighbourhood.
 The new military buildings in Pontevedra, designed in 1965 by the architect Xosé Bar Boo, were built in this area between 1966 and 1969.

 In August 1960, the Department of Urban Planning of the Ministry of Housing in Madrid decided to entrust a study for the preliminary phase of the so-called Polígono de Campolongo (Campolongo Land Development Area) to the architects Julio Cano Lasso, Fernando Moreno Barberá and Juan Gómez González.
 Campolongo, with 132,000 square metres next to the city centre, was the ideal space for the city's expansion.
 The official announcement of the approval of the Polígono de Campolongo took place on 22 December 1961.

 In October 1968, the plan was made available to the public for a month at the Provincial Housing Office and in the following months, the development of the land began thanks to the National Housing Plan.